 So far, our implementation doesn’t do much.
 It initiates the pixel but doesn’t send any data.

-So in this last step, we’ll configure our track calls.
-This is the actual tracking data you want to send to Facebook.
-We send these off separately from our Fb Base Pixel code, so we don’t have to repeat the large Base Pixel code over and over again for our different track calls.
+Since we want to send these off separately from our Base Pixel code, we actually don’t have to repeat the large Base Pixel code over and over again for our different track calls.

-To create the easiest form of Track call, let’s send a generic Pageview call to Facebook.
-For that, we’ll create a new Tag and name it “Facebook – Pageview – All Pages”.
-As the tag type, we once again choose the Custom HTML tag.
+To create the easiest form of track call, let’s send a generic pageview call to Facebook.
+For that, we’ll create a new Tag and name it Facebook – Pageview – All Pages.
+As the Tag type, we once again choose Custom HTML.

-5. Test and Preview our Implementation
+5. Test and Preview Your Implementation

 If you want to see this post in video form with a bit more explanation, then check out our Premium Video content inside of MeasureMasters.

 In this post, I’ve shown you how you can fire multiple Facebook Pixels on the same pageview.
 By using multiple pixels, you’re able to send data to multiple accounts at once without having to re-implement any code.